Wyandot Mission Church: Description

-The Wyandot Mission Church is located on East Church Street in the northern outskirts of Upper Sandusky, Ohio.
+The Wyandot Mission Church is located on East Church Street in the northern outskirts of Upper Sandusky, Ohio, on the site of the former Upper Sandusky Reservation.
 The church is surrounded by a cemetery and comprises one room.
 The interior is decorated with portraits of the missionary John Stewart and his Wyandot converts, as well as paintings of the church's services during the 19th century.
 At the front is a raised platform and pulpit.
 David Yonke wrote in 2009 that Christian and American flags stood on the platform alongside a Wyandot flag depicting a turtle, whose back Wyandots believe the world was created upon.
 On both sides of the platform are gray wooden doors with white crosses.
 The church contains hand-hewn log benches, pews of a dark walnut color, and a potbelly stove.

 Henry Howe reported in 1847 that the Wyandot Mission Church was encircled by forest and stood in a small enclosure, and Ron Simon of News-Journal wrote in 1973 that it was sheltered by "old and graceful" trees.
 He thought the church "enjoy[ed] a quiet, almost melancholy setting".
 The Marion Stars Lucy Wood thought this atmosphere enticed meditation, as well as "simple and sincere" ways of worship.